 Avoid weighing yourself every day but keep abreast of your pregnancy weight gain.
 The ACOG (American Congress of Obstetricians and Gynecologists) recommend that for patients with BMI of 25-29.9 gain 15 – 20 pounds, while those with BMI over 40 should try lose some weight, but under close supervision of a doctor.

 Therefore, try and keep away from fad diets (diets that will make you gain unnecessary weight) and never do diet pills.

-Enjoy your Healthy Plus Size Pregnancy!
+Enjoy your Healthy Plus-Size Pregnancy!

-Be exited about your pregnancy and accepts that you are going to be a gorgeous mama…
+Enjoy your pregnancy and accepts that you are going to be a gorgeous mama…